milewire/pLTE-band41-RCA/README.md

 ## License

-This project is available for portfolio and demonstration purposes.
+This is proprietary software.
+All rights reserved.
+Unauthorized use, copying, modification, or distribution is strictly prohibited.
 See LICENSE file for details.